SmithWillSuffice/ohanga-pai/content/blog/4_mab_2_2_euroland.md

 OK.

-But the fact the monetary system gets abused in several ways makes Mehrlings point about the hierarchy of financial instruments a reality, and a seriously big f-ing problem.
+But the fact the monetary system gets abused in several ways makes Mehrling's point about the hierarchy of financial instruments a reality, and a seriously big f-ing problem.

-For social stability we need like things and production equivalences to remain rough equivalences, as in trade parity principles.
+For social stability we need *like things* and production equivalences to remain rough equivalences, as in trade parity principles.
 The predatory financial speculators and merchants of financial ponzi schemes, tariffs, and other banking corruptions, mess this up.